markkhanch/cybersecurity-journey/README.md

 ## 📈 Purpose

 This repository is not coursework — it’s practical documentation.
-The goal is to create a clear, verifiable record of hands-on experience in network and system security.
+The goal is to create a clear, verifiable record of hands-on experience in network, system security, and other personal projects.
 Everything here can be reproduced, tested, and improved.

+---

+## 📚 Learning Sources

+My main sources of learning are **YouTube** and **ChatGPT** — used for continuous practice, concept breakdowns, and real-world troubleshooting.
+I focus on understanding tools and methods through experimentation rather than memorization.